 The museum in Newbury first opened in October 1904 and by the time the one hundred and tenth anniversary comes around in 2014 this local landmark will be transformed into a lively and vibrant museum welcoming visitors for the next 100 years.

 We are working with architects, Buttress Fuller Alsop Williams and main contractors, Feltham Construction Ltd to restore the Grade 1 listed Cloth Hall and Grade 2* listed Corn Stores so these nationally important buildings can be given a new lease of life.
 Between them the 1934 link building will make way for a brand new link building to provide updated visitor facilities, a local history discovery space and a lift to ensure full accessibility throughout the museum.Aims of the Redevelopment

 The Museum needs redeveloping to make it fit for the needs of users and visitors and to deal with problems that have developed over time.
-We need to:
+We will be:

-- Improve and increase visitor services and facilities, eg reception, shop, refreshments, toilets.
+Improving and increasing visitor services and facilities, eg reception, shop, refreshments, toilets.
 It is also intended to create a new entrance and access hub, replacing a 20th century link building

 The theme for the Museum is creating a Sense of Place; this means working with communities to understand what West Berkshire has been, is now and might be in the future.

-The capital costs will be met by a combination of Council funding and external sources, including the Heritage Lottery Fund (HLF), Greenham Common Trust, The Headley Trust, The Gerald Palmer Eling Trust, Newbury Building Society and the Friends of West Berkshire Museum.
+The capital costs are being met by a combination of Council funding and external sources, including the Heritage Lottery Fund (HLF), Greenham Common Trust, The Headley Trust, The Gerald Palmer Eling Trust, Newbury Building Society and the Friends of West Berkshire Museum.